 Dietitians and nutritionists work with individuals to create a healthy, balanced diet to ensure that they get the amount of nutrients they need.
-This can help someone who is under- or overweight due to an eating disorder get back to a healthy weight, and teach them healthier eating habits in the long-term.
+This can help someone with an eating disorder get back to a healthy weight and teach them healthier eating habits in the long-term.

 The research behind using medications to treat an eating disorder is still uncertain.
 Medications will not cure an eating disorder, but they may help treat some of the underlying problems.
 These problems include depression, anxiety, and obsessive-compulsive disorder.

 According to the National Institute of Mental Health (NIMH), doctors may encourage parents of children or teens with anorexia to try a type of therapy called the Maudsley approach.
 This type of treatment makes parents assume responsibility for feeding their child.
 This is especially helpful when children need to regain weight.

 Cognitive behavioral therapy (CBT) is often used for people who have bulimia.
 This type of therapy focuses on identifying unhealthy behaviors so that a person can solve them without resorting to the binge-purge cycle.